antoinedme/experience-iot/README.md

 - Socialization: place of interest visits, senior activity centre visits frequency, activities attended
 - Mobility: physical activity, going-out frequency and going-out length
 - Activity of Daily Living: meals frequency, sleep activity, vital signs

+**The UbiSmart platform** makes use of standard commercialized sensors producing events, a gateway UbiGate that relays the structured event data to the main component – the Server written in Node.js.
+Eventually, notifications are sent to other devices as part of Service Provisioning.
+The reasoning is situated in the server: incoming events are stored in a database, translated in triples using Notation3 format and queued to be processed within the reasoning cycle.

 Different set of technology are deployed to fit better with the elderly needs and challenges:
 - Indoor monitoring for the more frail ones (and/or homebound): motion sensors for each living space, contact sensors for smart objects, sleep mat with vital signs monitoring features)